 Personal Statement

-I have been the Technical Director of the proteomics core facility at the University of Chicago for six years.
+I have been the Technical Director of the proteomics core facility at the University of Chicago for over ten years.
 During this time, I have accumulated a high level of expertise in all levels of mass spectrometry including instrument operations and maintenance, sample preparation, proteomics user consultation and experiment planning, and informatics effectuation, maintenance and data interpretation.
 I have extensive experience with post-translational modification data interpretation such as phosphorylation, acetylation, and sumolation as well as expertise with isotopic labeling quantitation techniques including 18O, SILAC, and iTRAQ.
 I have implemented and currently maintain the informatics databases and LIMS servers in the proteomics core facility used for data analysis and protein quantitation.
 I have also consulted on numerous users’ proteomics projects and have had a successful track record in experiment planning, data analysis and mass spectrometry validation leading to successful post-translational identifications and isotopic quantitation of complex samples.
-In summary, I have the experience and expertise to serve as technical expert for Dr. Truman’s project in the areas of experimental design, implementation, data analysis and validation of mass spectrometry and proteomics post-translational modifications and isotopic labeling quantitation.
+In summary, I have the experience and expertise to serve as technical expert in the areas of experimental design, implementation, data analysis and validation of mass spectrometry and proteomics post-translational modifications and isotopic labeling quantitation.

 B. Positions and Honors.